Learning Disabilities: Experience to Understanding (PSYC*1300)

 Criteria for Eligibility

-PSYC*1300 will benefit any student entering semester one who has been identified as having a specific learning disability.
+PSYC*1300 will benefit any student who has been identified as having a specific learning disability, however, priority is given to students in first year.
 A limited number of spots are also open for returning students.